Thermi/go-nfqueue/README.md

 Notes
 -----

-You must run the executable as root.
-This is *WIP*, but all patches are welcome.
+You must run the executable as root or with the capabilitiy CAP_NET_ADMIN (Wild guess, actually not documented) This is *WIP*, but all patches are welcome.

 License